navidrome/website/content/en/docs/Usage/reverse-proxy.md

 ## Examples

+For the examples below, it is assumed that you are familiar with the various products in use, i.e. reverse proxy, authentication service but also Navidrome.

+The examples focus on the integration between the products, and provide configuration snippets stripped down to the relevant parts, which you can adapt to the specifics of your deployment.

 ### Caddy with forward_auth

 In this example, Navidrome is behind the [Caddy](https://caddyserver.com) reverse proxy, and [Authentik](https://goauthentik.io) is used to authenticate requests, with the help of Caddy's [forward_auth](https://caddyserver.com/docs/caddyfile/directives/forward_auth) middleware.

-This example does not go into the details of configuring Caddy, Authentik and Navidrome, but gives an overview of how those services can be integrated.
-Below is a `Caddyfile` excerpt stripped down to the relevant parts:
+`Caddyfile` excerpt stripped down to the relevant parts:
 ```Caddyfile
 example.com